microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

 1. The next step is to connect the NewsCategory entity to an intent.
 Begin by clicking **Intents** in the menu on the left, and then clicking the **SearchNews** intent.

 1. Type "get news about health" into the utterance box and press the **Enter** key.
-Confirm that LUIS understands the term "health" as a NewsCategory entry and automatically assigns the NewsCategory intent.
+Confirm that LUIS understands the term "health" to be a news category and automatically assigns the NewsCategory intent.

 	> Once more, if LUIS tags the word "get" as a NewsTopic entity, click "get" and select **Remove Label** from the drop-down menu.
 Then save your changes and retrain the model.